But It Was Self Defense! [3 Situations When Self-defense May be Warranted in New Jersey]

-People toss that saying around all too often, not really understanding what it means to enter a plea of self defense when you are charged with a crime.
-In New Jersey, however, self defense law (NJSA 2C-3-4(a)) states that if you are in a situation where you fear for your life or the life of someone else, you are entitled to protect yourself by taking reasonable actions to defend yourself against the attack.
+In New Jersey, self defense law (NJSA 2C-3-4(a)) states that if you are in a situation where you fear for your life or the life of someone else, you are entitled to protect yourself by taking reasonable actions to defend yourself against the attack.

-Protecting Yourself: If you believe you are in danger of being seriously injured by another person, you can use force to protect your own body.
+Protecting Yourself: If you believe you’re in danger of being seriously injured by another person, you can use force to protect your own body.

 Protecting Others: If you know that someone else is in danger of being attacked and injured, you can also use force to defend them.
-However, you will need to prove that you were taking defensive actions and not defensive actions to qualify under NJ’s self defense statute.
+However, you’ll need to prove that you were taking defensive actions and not defensive actions to qualify under NJ’s self-defense statute.

 It’s very important to contact an aggressive criminal defense lawyer about your circumstances immediately.
-This is because self defense laws are complex and often difficult to fully understand.
-Choose a lawyer who will answer your questions, protect your interests and fight for your freedom.
+This is because self-defense laws are complex and often difficult to fully understand.